Wild Writers Seminars

 Thus with writing (as with any kind of creativity) a large part of the process is just getting out of your own way.
 Yet another large part is discipline and mastery of craft.
 That’s the paradox of control and wild abandon that makes writing so difficult and so exhilarating.

 The Wild Writers Seminar meets once or twice a year in a private setting to encourage writers on this paradoxical path.
-People with active writing projects or those looking to get going, beginners and old hands, all find these gatherings a vital way to gain insight and encouragement.
+Some Seminars are pitched toward intermediate or experienced writers; others are open to all.

 Where and When

-Once or twice a year (depending on my writing schedule) the Wild Writers Seminar meets for a 12-week session: 10 meetings with two extra weeks built in for longer spans of writing and reflection.
-I’ve found it’s good to syncopate the rhythm a bit.
-We meet once a week for three to four hours in a large, beautiful home set in a spacious urban garden.
+Once or twice a year (depending on my writing schedule) the Wild Writers Seminar meets for a 10- to 12-week session, with one or two extra (non-meeting) weeks built in to syncopate the routine and allow longer spans of writing and reflection.
+We meet once a week for three hours in a large, beautiful home set in a spacious urban garden.
 The atmosphere is private and personal, yet professional.
-We will have fun and work very hard.
+We have fun and work hard.

 What We Do

-Groups are limited to from 6 to 12 participants.
+Groups are limited to 10 participants.
 Our goals are to inspire, support, and challenge each other.
 I assume that every one of us (myself included) has something particular to learn during this time.
 It’s our job to discover what that something is.
 Here’s how:

-I’ll also bring something from nature to think about: something for the senses, something for the mind.
-Microbiology, ecology, a recent hike – the material varies.
-It often suggests a process for us to consider: some way natural wildness expresses itself.
-Descent with modification.
-Layering.
-Forgetting.
-Ramifying.
-Self-reflecting.
-These are ways nature itself can show us a dimension of creative process.
+I’ll also bring something to think about: something for the senses, something for the mind.
+Microbiology, music, a recent hike, an urban vista, a quote – the material varies.
+It often suggests a process for us to consider: some way natural wildness reveals a dimension of creative process.
 As a former back-country guide and climbing instructor, and a life-long lover of the wide world, I’ll find ways to connect us to the life outside our meeting room.

-In addition, each week I offer a practice or discipline that students may try out during the week to come.
-These are designed to create possibilities of openness in body and spirit: The Judgment Fast.
+Sometimes I may offer a practice or discipline designed to create possibilities of openness in body and spirit: The Judgment Fast.
 The Media Fast.
 The Palimpsest.
-Think of them as creative etudes — spiritual studies, explorations of craft, and play (all at once!).
-The key words are: “Try this.”
-Whatever happens is bound to be interesting — and may nudge or jolt us out of our habits, into newer and rawer (perhaps wilder) perceptions, words, sentences.
+Think of them as creative études — spiritual studies, explorations at the foundations of craft, and perhaps simply play.
+Whatever happens is bound to be interesting — and may nudge or jolt us out of our habits, into newer and rawer (perhaps wilder) perceptions, attitudes, words, sentences.

 In every case, of course, the student chooses what to try or not try.
 My role is coach, fellow-writer, co-explorer.
 We find things together.